-NANOGAP is an innovative nanomaterial company based on the novel wet chemistry technology platform of Atomic Quantum Clusters (AQCs), a form of sub-nanometer particle which can be considered as a “metal molecule” composed of only a few atoms, with unique size and shape-dependent properties.
-AQCs serve as the basis of the different products commercialized and under development by NANOGAP.
+NANOGAP is an innovative nanomaterial company based on the novel wet chemistry technology platform of Metal Molecules, sub-nanometer clusters of a few atoms, with unique size and shape-dependent properties.
+Metal Molecules are the building blocks of a range of products being commercialized at NANOGAP.

-In addition to commercial products, NANOGAP routinely collaborates closely with customers in Custom Product Development projects and Out-License Agreements.
+In addition to currently available commercial products, NANOGAP routinely collaborates closely with customers in Custom Product Development projects and Out-License Agreements.

 |Tatiana López | Founder, President & CEO|

 |Tatiana Lopez is a technology entrepreneur who founded NANOGAP in 2006 and serves as President and CEO.
 She brings a comprehensive background of business development, chemistry, and finance.
 Tatiana has helped to build NANOGAP’s portfolio of intellectual property, and has led advances in business development, licensing, project development, and strategic partnerships.
 Tatiana holds a Bachelor of Science in Chemistry from the University of Santiago de Compostela and an Executive MBA from ESADE Business School in Barcelona.|

 |Allen Reid joined NANOGAP as Commercial Director in July 2009 and is responsible for strategy development and implementation, business development and marketing.
 Allen spent eleven years with specialty chemical producer Elementis in various technical and commercial roles, largely involved in the development of nano metal oxide products and markets.
 He also spent three years at the Centre for Process Innovation (CPI) as Business Development Director of NanoCentral, an industrial alliance of organizations active in nanomaterial commercialization.|